-(d) A copy of each qualifying patient's valid documentation ((or proof of registration with the registryestablished in section 901 of this act, including a copy of the patient's proof of identity,)) must be available at all times on the premises of the collective garden; and

-(e) No ((useable)) usable cannabis from the collective garden is delivered to anyone other than one of the qualifying patients participating in the collective garden.

-(2) ((For purposes of this section, the creation of a "collective garden" means qualifying patients sharingresponsibility for acquiring and supplying the resources required to produce and process cannabis for medical usesuch as, for example, a location for a collective garden; equipment, supplies, and labor necessary to plant, grow, and harvest cannabis; cannabis plants, seeds, and cuttings; and equipment, supplies, and labor necessary for properconstruction, plumbing, wiring, and ventilation of a garden of cannabis plants.))
-The cannabis for medical use board must evaluate the limits of collective gardens to determine if they work for non-commercial patient co-operatives, and if there are varying limits for collective gardens depending on the number of patients.

-(3) A person who knowingly violates a provision of subsection (1) of this section is not entitled to the protections of this chapter.
+- (d) A copy of each qualifying patient's valid documentation ((exproof of registration with the registry established in section 901 of this act, including a copy of the patient's proof of identity,)) must be available at all times on the premises of the collective garden; and - (e) No ((useable)) usable cannabis from the collective garden is delivered to anyone other than one of the qualifying patients participating in the collective garden. - "collective garden" means qualifying patients sharing responsibility for acquiring and supplying the resources required to produce and process cannabis for medical use such as, for example, a location for a collective garden; equipment, supplies, and labor necessary to plant, grow, and harvest cannabis; cannabis plants, seeds, and cuttings; and equipment, supplies, and labor necessary for proper construction, plumbing, wiring, and ventilation of a garden of cannabis plants.))
+The cannabis for medical use board must evaluate the limits of collective gardens to determine if they work for noncommercial patient cooperatives and if there are varying limits for collective gardens depending on the number of patients. - (3) A person who knowingly violates a provision of subsection(1) of this section is not entitled to the protections of this chapter. - Sec.

-Sec.
 10. RCW 69.51A.110 and 2011 c 181 s 408 are each amended to read as follows:

-A qualifying patient's medical use of cannabis as authorized by a health care professional may not be a sole disqualifying factor in determining the patient's suitability for an organ transplant((, unless it is shown that this use poses a significant risk of rejection or organ failure.
+A qualifying patient's medical use of cannabis as authorized by a health care professional may not be a sole disqualifying factor in determining the patient's suitability for an organ transplant((τ unless it is shown that this use poses a significant risk of rejection or organ failure.
 This section does not preclude a health care professional from requiring that a patient abstain from the medical use of cannabis, for a period of time determined by the health care professional, while waiting for a transplant organ or before the patient undergoes an organ transplant)).